 This course assists students to reflect on moral issues through the perspective of Christian faith and discipleship, by developing responses and practices of justice that bear witness to the full scope of the kingdom of God when applied to a variety of ethical concerns.Wyndy Corbin Reuschling, PhD email@example.com 419-289-5873

 This course explores the praxis of evangelism from the context of the individual faith-sharer and the local church.
 The course examines the biblical, theological, and historical foundations for evangelism, church growth, and church planting to include various concepts, models, techniques, and methods used by disciple-making congregations.
 Students will also explore how the local church partners in world evangelization.William P. Payne, PhD firstname.lastname@example.org 419-289-5865

 This is the foundational course on preaching.
 It is concerned with both the construction and delivery of sermons.
 It involves the important relationship that preaching has with exegesis, theology, and hermeneutics.
 Special attention is given to the practice of expository preaching as well as the formation of a spiritual life necessary to vitalize and sustain preaching throughout one's ministry.
 The creative dimensions of sermon-making such as rhetorical device and illustration will receive attention.
 Each student will preach in this course.

-This study focuses on the content, interpretation, and theology of the books of the Old Testament canon from Genesis through 2 Kings.
-Besides concerted study in the biblical text, the course explores aspects of the history, societies, and literature of the ancient Near East relevant to the interpretation of these books and their reception in the New Testament.
+This study focuses on the content, interpretation, and theology of the books of the Old Testament canon from Chronicles through Malachi.
+It will also explore the ancient Near Eastern context for these books and their relevance for the New Testament.